Bug Bounty Program

 Cloudsmith reserves all rights to decide on scope, impact, and reward.

 If we cannot replicate the issue, regardless of the timeframe between the report and our triage, we cannot award any bounties.
-We'll try our best to replicate this, but please know that we don't receive reports and then fix them without acknowledgment.
+We'll try our best to replicate this, but please know that we don't receive reports, so we fix them without acknowledgment.

 Finally, regardless of the reason, we do not tolerate abuse or threats to our staff or company.
 We reserve the right to terminate and block all communication with such people.
 Everyone should acknowledge and respect that there is a Human being on both sides of every communication.